nethopeorg/ddp/workflow.md

 **IASC Cluster System**: The Interagency Standing Committee (IASC) provides a framework for UN agencies, NGOs, government development agencies, and some private-sector companies to participate in a voluntary coordinating structure that is intended to integrate with host government procedures.
 The IASC cluster systems provides coordination across 12 areas: (diagram). (link)

 **Hybrids**: it is not rare to find a response operation where two (if not all three) structures are working in parallel.
 Some NGOs (including NetHope) may have a bilateral agreement with the government to provide specific aid while also coordinating with the IASC, the regional DMA, or both.

-The complexity of these decision making structures has only started to be mapped out.
-The initial sketch from OCHA--called the Decision Makers Taxonomy--shows the various branches of stakeholders who have a voice in the decisions being made in the early phase of a response operation:

-{% maincolumn "assets/img/dm_taxon.png" "Decision Makers Taxonomy available at <a href='https://blog.veritythink.com/post/60157407408/these-are-the-humanitarian-decision-makers'>veritythink's blog</a>" %}